Sean-Bradley/StatsVR/README.md

 eg,
 ```
 function render() {
-	StatsVR.msStart(); // starts the MS monitor timespan
+	statsVR.msStart(); // starts the MS monitor timespan

 	// your existing animation magic

-	StatsVR.update();  // required anywhere within the loop
+	statsVR.update();  // required anywhere within the loop

 	renderer.render(scene, camera)

-	StatsVR.msEnd(); // end the MS monitor timespan
+	statsVR.msEnd(); // end the MS monitor timespan
 }
 renderer.animate(render);
 ```

-### Also Show the optional custom fields along with the usual FPS and Optional MS Counters and Graphs.
+### Also Show the optional custom fields along with the usual FPS and optional MS Counters and Graphs.
 ![FPS, MS and Custom fields](https://github.com/Sean-Bradley/StatsVR-Demo/blob/master/statsVR_FPS_MS_3Customs.jpg)

 You can also show up to 3 extra custom values in the display, such as values you may want to track during execution of your program.